mfaani/mfaani/content/posts/devtools/how-cp-case-insensitivity-can-cause-chaos.md

 ## How can I test this out?

 Be sure to create a dummy folder if you wanted to test this out.
 Otherwise you could break an important directory in unrecoverable ways.
+SEE DISCLAIMER below before you proceed.

 Here's how you can test it.
 Just do: